 In the era of standards-based teaching and learning, what we expect K-12 students to know and be able to do with the language being studied will require more than teaching the four basic skills of reading, writing, speaking and listening.
 It will require a deeper cultural understanding than simply memorizing the foods, festivals, fashion, and folklore of the target cultures.
 If we are truly going to prepare a generation of global citizens, we will need to re-think the role of such topics as culturally responsive pedagogy, multiculturalism, and the development of intercultural competence.
 As Fox and Diaz-Greenberg (2006) have noted, "teachers have a unique opportunity to move well beyond the 'facts and foods' type of cultural study where students can use the language to enter a home and understand its people" (p.
 406).
 However, this will also require a new generation of language teachers who are better equipped to teach language and culture in more meaningful ways.
 Therefore, it is essential that pre-service teachers have multiple opportunities to develop their own intercultural competence during their coursework and internship experiences.
-Our teacher education program attempts to do just this.
+And, these experiences must include the use of instructional technologies that appeal to the new generation of digital native language learners.